 We’ve travelled a lot, and learnt a few things as we’ve made our way around the world.
-These websites are all ones we use ourselves, either to find cheaper deals or for luxury inspiration.
+Most of these websites are ones we use ourselves, either to find cheaper deals or for luxury inspiration.

 So here’s the bit where we let you into some of our secrets…just don’t tell anyone!